Manawatu-Wanganui – Guide for Backpackers

 What many backpackers love about this city is navigating up the Whanganui River.
 Although it is not the start or end of the Whanganui Journey Great Walk (you’ll have to travel upstream for that), it is still a good snippet of this majestic river.
 From the city, you can take a steamship tour, canoe, kayak or a rural mail tour – delivering mail and supplies along the river.

 The urban area itself has historical buildings.
-To name a few, there’s: The Royal Wanaganui Opera House, the Sarjeant Gallery, the War Memorial Centre, Durie Hill Memorial Tower and the Bastia Hill Water Tower.
+To name a few, there’s The Royal Wanganui Opera House, the Sarjeant Gallery, the War Memorial Centre, Durie Hill Memorial Tower and the Bastia Hill Water Tower.
 Sit and people-watch in the city gardens too.